 Building strong connections with others is essential to life as a parent

-For many parents, albeit mums in particular, feelings of loneliness and isolation as part of the parenthood journey come as a complete surprise.
-During the early stages, there is so much focus on the birth and the first month or two after you bring bub home that little thought is given to the reality of what your life will look like once you are caring for your child 24/7.
+For many parents, albeit mothers in particular, feelings of loneliness and isolation as part of the parenthood journey come as a complete surprise.
+During the early stages, there is so much focus on the birth and the first month or two after bringing bub home that little thought is given to the reality of what life will look like once we are caring for a child 24/7.

-More than 90 percent of mums admit to feeling lonely after having their first child.
+More than 90 percent of mothers admit to feeling lonely after having their first child.
 Although prevalent, many first-time mothers keep their experience of loneliness to themselves; trying to hide their feelings from partners and other people in their life.

-And the loneliness and isolation you feel as a parent (mum or dad) doesn’t necessarily go away as your kids grow up.
+And the loneliness and isolation felt as a parent (mum or dad) doesn’t necessarily go away as the kids grow up.

 As busy parents, we often unintentionally invest less in our relationships with those around us as we focus on nurturing our children.
-This tends to happen much more with friends that either don’t have kids or have kids that are significantly older than yours.
-You may feel like you don’t have anything in common anymore, or that having to arrange catch-ups around your kids is too hard or burdensome for your friends.
+This tends to happen much more with friends that either don’t have kids or have kids that are significantly older.
+Often, parents feel like they don’t have anything in common anymore, or that having to arrange catch-ups around their kids is too hard or burdensome for their friends.

-Even if you’re a working parent, surrounded by co-workers every day, you can feel extremely lonely.
-As a working parent, you tend to want to be more productive so that you can leave work on time and get home to your kids.
-This reduces the time to chat about office happenings, which can also make you feel out of the loop.
-Even if you were to strike up a conversation with someone at work, outside interests and activities of your childless co-workers are likely to be very different from your own.
+Even as a working parent surrounded by co-workers every day, it can feel extremely lonely.
+Working parents tend to want to be more productive so that they can leave work on time and get home to their kids.
+This reduces the time to chat about office happenings, which can also make them feel out of the loop.
+Even if a parent was to strike up a conversation with someone at work, outside interests and activities of childless co-workers are likely to be very different from their own.

 Being connected to others socially is widely considered by experts of psychology, neuroscience, and sociology as a fundamental human need.
 It is crucial to both wellbeing and survival.